amotali/konvektion/Workflow Process.md

-# Workflow Process

 # Navigating Tasks & Progress

 The nature of our work is ever-evolving, demanding a dynamic balance between focus and flexibility, individual effort and team collaboration.

 We started with a classic Kanban board in Github Projects, and liked it for its clarity and focus.
-So the following guide builds on that concept, adjusted to our rather divergent manner of work,
+So the following guide builds on [concepts of Kanban](https://www.youtube.com/shorts/wEN8DINqEss), adjusted to our rather divergent manner of work.

 Here's our take on it, a workflow to fill our working memory with the right things in the right sequence.
-I would call it Kanbanman
+I would call it _Kanbanman_

 ![kanbanman](https://github.com/amotali/konvektion/assets/25614707/15808aad-0ee7-4c1f-8bfc-1c74816994ec)